rehierl/abstract-properties/02-x-mathematics/02-0-basic-maths/readme.md

 **ordered sequences**, **presequent** and **characteristic subset css()**, which will be used throughout this entire repository.

 Note the **all-of**, **none-of** and **some-of** quantifiers, which have their footing in the relationships between sets of elements.
-These have subtle, but fundamental impact on definitions throughout this repository.
+These have subtle, but fundamental impact on definitions throughout this entirerepository.
 After all, the some-of quantifier is inherently difficult to clarify.

 Note that **intervals** do not have to be number-based intervals.
 It depens on a given context, which type of elements can be used to specify an interval.